dmnmsc/kraiser/README.md

 Perfect for streamlining workflows, kraiser supports multiple app types (standard, Electron, PWA, etc.) and is easily configurable via a simple `apps.conf` file.

+Instead of cycling endlessly through windows with Alt+Tab, you can jump straight to your desired app using a custom keyboard shortcut—cleaner, faster, and more focused.

 ## 🧩 Key Features